xemekk/36370_38494_36410/README.md

 npm run dev
 ```

-Open your browser and navigate to `http://localhost:5173/` to access the ITVentory application.
+Open your browser and navigate to `http://localhost:5173/` to access the application.

 ## Authors